-In FY 2013, we operated special event services (bus, light rail, and TRE) to the Texas State Fair, New Year's Eve celebration in downtown Dallas, concerts, basketball, and hockey games.
-We also continued the special event use of the I-30W managed HOV lanes in support of large professional baseball and football games, and concerts in Arlington, Texas at AT&T Stadium.
-Due to the change in FTA charter regulations, we are restricted in the use of buses for charter activity.
-Consequently, most special event services are provided on the light rail, commuter rail, and HOV systems.
+In FY 2014, we operated special event services (bus, light rail, and TRE) to the Texas State Fair, New Year's Eve celebration in downtown Dallas, concerts, basketball, and hockey games.
+FTA charter regulations restrict the use of buses for charter activity.
+Consequently, most special event services are provided on the light rail and commuter rail systems.
 Bus involvement is restricted to supplementing the capacity of the rail system during periods of very high usage.